lusaxweb/vuesax/docs/components/notifications.md

 ## Time

-You can change the delay time in leaving the notification screen with the `time` property, example: `time: 4000`.
+You can change the total time that the notification stays on the screen with the `time` property.
+Example: `time: 4000`.

 ::: tip
 By default the notifications have a time of **2000** (2s)